WINDS OF WAR, WINDS OF CHANGE

 In that fall of 1917, Halifax is on a collision course with fate.
 On December sixth, the most powerful man-made, non-atomic explosion in history will occur in Halifax Harbour.
 What will be left for Liam and Alice when their world is shattered?

 Do you love stories that take you back to an earlier time?
 When people lived close to the land, and just as close to their passions?
 So do I. Meet the McShannons of Morgan County, Georgia, as they win homes and find love in the old world and the new, against the background of the American Civil War.

-With a passionate blend of Cajun, Scotch and Irish blood, the McShannons are as restless as the Thoroughbred horses they raise and know so well.
+With a passionate blend of Cajun, Scotch and Irish blood, the McShannons are as restless as the Thoroughbred horses they raise and love.
 Wherever they settle, whatever they’ve lost, they leave their mark on the land and the people around them.
-I’ve planned a series of three, possibly four books about the McShannons, their loves, friends and enemies.
-The first two are available at all popular online booksellers now!

 Trey McShannon survived the carnage of the Civil War, only to discover that the deepest wounds are those to the heart.
 A traitor to his home state of Georgia, Trey has built a new life for himself in the untamed Colorado Territory.
 Now it’s time to find a wife to share the future he’s worked so hard for – but can he free himself from his past?